Jahidhemel/Jahidhemel/README.md

 Three years in, I've grown to enjoy the messier end of support: reproducing odd bugs, writing the doc that finally explains a confusing feature, or sitting on a video call until something just *works*.

-I work US night-shift hours and try to pick up something new on the side every few months — right now it's getting more confident with Sass and Tailwind through small landing-page projects (pinned below).
+I've got a few years on US night-shift behind me and now run a more standard schedule and try to pick up something new on the side every few months — right now it's getting more confident with Sass and Tailwind through small landing-page projects (pinned below).

 ---